-It is really important that, if you are feeling low, you talk to somebody.
-Keeping it a secret will not help you and may only make you feel worse.
+If you are feeling low, it’s really important that you talk to somebody.
+Keeping it a secret may only make you feel worse.

 - Try to understand what is causing these feelings

-Sometimes this is easy; sometimes it is difficult; sometimes it feels almost impossible.
-If you can, work out what is causing those feelings and try to tackle it from the root cause.
+If you can, work out what is causing these feelings and try to tackle them from the root cause.
 You may not be able to do this on your own, but there are other people who can help you to.

 - Get outside and do some exercise

 It’s proven that fresh air and exercise can boost serotonin (a chemical in your brain that helps you feel happier).
 Try to exercise and go out as much as you can to help boost your mood.